zacharski/database-course/README.md

 This course is work at your own pace.
 Other courses you might be taking have fixed deadlines, So, for example, you might have a gnarly project for a programming class due this week and a big operating systems project due next week.
 It is likely that you will work on those projects since they have immediate deadlines and ignore working on this course.
 It is human nature.
 To give you some flexibility but to help you stay focused, there will be both recommended and hard deadlines for each project.
 For example, one project has a recommended deadline of the fourth week of class and a hard deadline of the eighth week.

+By **hard deadline** I mean that any work received after the deadline will not receive any xp.

+ By **recommended deadline** I mean a suggested deadline that is designed to help you get an A in the course and equally distribute the work throughout the semester.

+**There is nothing to prevent you from doing all the course work in 12 weeks, get an A, and spend the remainder of the semester focused on your other classes.**

+### The design of hard and soft deadlines

+If you work at a pace set by the hard deadlines you will pass the course with a D. In a sense, the hard deadlines are provided as a safety net to have people stay on track to pass the course.

+If you work at a pace set by the soft deadlines you will get an A in the class.

 ## The course material